PyPSA/whobs-server/README.md

 electricity demand, using the cost and other assumptions of your choice.
-It uses only free software and open data, including [Python for Power System Analysis (PyPSA)](https://github.com/PyPSA/PyPSA) for the optimisation framework, [renewables.ninja](https://www.renewables.ninja/) for the open weather data, [Clp](https://projects.coin-or.org/Clp) for the solver, [D3.js](https://d3js.org/) for graphics, [Mapbox](https://www.mapbox.com/), [Leaflet](http://leafletjs.com/)
+It uses only free software and open data, including [Python for Power System Analysis (PyPSA)](https://github.com/PyPSA/PyPSA) for the optimisation framework, the European Centre for Medium-Range Weather Forecasts (ECMWF) [ERA5 dataset](https://www.ecmwf.int/en/forecasts/datasets/reanalysis-datasets/era5) for the open weather data, [Clp](https://projects.coin-or.org/Clp) for the solver, [D3.js](https://d3js.org/) for graphics, [Mapbox](https://www.mapbox.com/), [Leaflet](http://leafletjs.com/)